Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 - **Languages**

-   - HTML: HTML was used to structure the page
+   - HTML: HTML was used to structure the page.

    - CSS: CSS was used to style the different elements on the page.